-3.11.
+3.10.
 Waivers of the Code of Business Conduct and Ethics

-Any waiver of this Code for executive officers or directors may be made only by the Board or a Board committee and will be promptly disclosed as required by law or stock exchange regulation.
+Any waiver of this Code for executive officers or directors may be made only by the Board or a Board committee and will be promptly disclosed as required by law.

-3.12.
-Reporting Illegal or Unethical Behavior and Seeking Guidance www.itape.com
+3.11.
+Reporting Illegal or Unethical Behavior and Seeking Guidance